Amanda Jantzen • May 31, 2025

 Think of Generative Search Optimization/Generative Engine Optimization strategies as the new layer of your marketing stack.

-A man is sitting in a tent using a laptop computer.
+A man is sitting in a tent using a laptop computer working on content to be found through AI.

 Generative Search Optimization complements: